If you’re thinking about switching careers and becoming a developer, a coding bootcamp is a viable way to get you there.

 “Focus on your first milestone and go after it with all your energy.
 It’s important to have a sense of the long-term lofty goal, but if you don’t reach those first milestones your startup is doomed.”

-– Ariel Quinones, founder of Ironhack, in an interview.
+– Ariel Quinones, founder of Ironhack.

 Locations: NYC, Chicago,